jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-11-24-a-trip-down-memory-lane.md

   * Command & Conquer

 ###PlayStation 2 (2000)

+A birthday present in the early noughties, I took the PS2 off to Uni.
+Many beer-fuelled hours of multiplayer gaming ensued - Gran Turismo 3 and Pro Evolution Soccer being big favourites.
+I also accumulated a stack of peripherals over time - and invested in VGA converters so I could squeeze PS2 gaming into my limited student space.

 * PlayStation 2 controllers
 * PlayStation 2 multitap
 * PlayStation 2 Eye Toy